vinnymbarone/ELK.project/README (1).md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly distributed, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 The load balancer separates workloads across different servers.
 Load balancers also reroute live traffic to prevent the possibility of DDoS attacks that could make servers unavailable.

 A jump server or jump host or jumpbox is a (special-purpose) computer on a network typically used to access devices in a separate security zone.
 The most common example is managing a host in a DMZ from trusted networks or computers.